Dee-ui/Shopify-Data-Analysis-Project/README.md

 # 🎵 Spotify Top 2000 Tracks Analysis (2000-2019)
 Project Description
 This project analyzes Spotify’s top 2000 tracks from 2000 to 2019, focusing on musical attributes such as popularity, danceability, energy, tempo, and valence to uncover trends.
-By leveraging Power BI and Excel, this project provides visual insights into how these features impact song popularity over time.
+By leveraging Python, Power BI and Excel, this project provides visual insights into how these features impact song popularity over time.

 ## Methodology
 The data was sourced from publicly available Spotify statistics.
 The analysis was conducted using: